 The Link Model

-, we’ll define the structure for the URL and provide functions to interact with the database.
+In models.py, we’ll define the structure for the URL and provide functions to interact with the database.

 import sqlite3